 In 1938, WWI flying ace Eddie Rickenbacker bought EA from General Motors.
 The complex deal was concluded when Rickenbacker handed a certified check to Alfred P. Sloan for US$3.5m (equivalent to US$64m).

 By March 1939, Eastern had 15 weekly departures from Newark (six to Washington, five to Miami, and one each to Richmond, Atlanta, Houston, and San Antonio), two from Chicago to Miami, one from Tampa to Atlanta, and one from Tallahassee to Memphis.
 With these scheduled operations, the airline was now the fourth-largest airline in the country by passenger miles (103 million).

 Rickenbacker saw the airline go through a period of growth and innovation; as EA was the most profitable airline in the post-war era, it never needed government subsidies.
 However, at the end of the 1950s, EA was eroded by state subsidies to rival airlines and the arrival of the jet age.

-On October 1, 1959, Rickenbacker’s lack of foresight towards the jet age was conducive to his replacement as CEO by Malcolm A. MacIntyre, a talented lawyer who, in turn, lacked experienced in airline operations.
+On October 1, 1959, Rickenbacker’s lack of foresight toward the jet age was conducive to his replacement as CEO by Malcolm A. MacIntyre, a talented lawyer who, in turn, lacked experience in airline operations.